2 Fast 2 Furious: Pre-production

 Paul Walker returned as Brian O'Conner in 2 Fast 2 Furious.

 Instead of portraying Jim Street in S.W.A.T., Paul Walker would reprise his role as Brian O'Conner from the first film.
 Vin Diesel was offered $25 million to return in the sequel as Dominic Toretto.
 However, he refused after reading the screenplay as he felt that its potential was inferior compared to that of its predecessor; rather, he chose to appear in The Chronicles of Riddick instead.
 According to Variety magazine in 2015 he was less taken with what the screenwriters had in mind for the film, "They didn't take a Francis Ford Coppola approach to it.
 They approached it like they did sequels in the '80s and '90s, when they would drum up a new story unrelated for the most part, and slap the same name on it."
 However, Diesel reflected on his decision in a July 2014 report from Uproxx, saying: "I would've said, 'Don't walk away from it just because the script sucked in 2 Fast 2 Furious because there's an obligation to the audience to fight, no matter what, to make that film as good as possible.' ...
 I might have had a little bit more patience or belief in the long-term of it."
+Rob Cohen, who had just directed Diesel in XXX, said he would only take part in the sequel if Diesel was in it, so was no longer involved once Diesel dropped out.